ChaseOstien/README_Generator/README.md

   ## Contributors
   This application currently has no contributors other then myself, Chase Ostien.
   ## Tests
   This application does not currently have any written tests.
-You can however, test the function of the application by initiaiting it and asnwering the prompts to generate a file.
+You can however, test the function of the application by initializing it and answering the prompts to generate a file.
 Once you have generated a file and have viewed the output, you can iterate on this in future generated files.

   ## Questions
   ### If you have any questions about this application, please send all correspondence to the contact info listed below.